ee2k/Computational-X-Interest-Group/README.md

 The journey could be tough, but very interesting and rewarding in the long run.
 I invite you to contribute your knowledge, engage with like-minded members and learn from each other, and participate in projects.

-Please choose your preferred language:
+Please choose your preferred language (Only English is available now):

 ### [English](docs/en/README.md)
 ---